MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Spectral analysis

 \subsection{Detection of blue and red optical bumps}

-Figure~\ref{fig:WR_features} shows a zoom-in of the G140M and G235M spectra around the $\lambda \in$ [4575,4750] and [5650,5950] wavelength regions, showing evidence for the presence of the so-called blue and red bumps features associated with WR stars.
+Figure~\ref{fig:WR_features} shows a zoom-in of the G140M and G235M spectra around the $\lambda \in$ [4575,4750] and [5650,5950] wavelength regions, showing evidence for the presence of the so-called blue and red bump features associated with WR stars.
 More specifically, in the left-hand panel a broad feature, likely from stellar \HeIIL[4686] emission, is observed, together with flux excess between $\approx4613\AA$ and $\approx4650\AA$, tracing a complex of stellar features including metal lines from \NVp, \NIIp, \NIIIp, and \CIIIp.
-The narrow line at $4658\AA$ is instead nebular in origin, and trace Fe~\textsc{iii} in emission.
-A fit to the continuum and the narrow \FeIIIL[4658] emission line is overlaid (solid red line), whereas a single-Gaussian fit to the broad \HeIIL[4686] emission is shown as the dashed red line, yielding a FWHM~$=1460\pm170$~km~s$^{-1}$.
-By integrating over the shaded blue regions (while excluding at the same time nebular emission) we derive a rest-frame EW for the [\NIIIp+\CIIIp] complex ($4605-4650\AA$) of \EWr(N-C)~$=2.5\pm0.5 \AA$, and for the \HeII emission of \EWr(\HeII)~$=4.2 \pm 1 \AA$.
+The narrow line at $4658\AA$ is instead nebular in origin and traces Fe~\textsc{iii} in emission.
+A fit to the continuum and the narrow \FeIIIL[4658] emission line is overlaid (solid red line), while a single-Gaussian fit to the broad \HeIIL[4686] emission is shown as the dashed red line, giving a full width at half maximum (FWHM)~$=1460\pm170$~km~s$^{-1}$.
+By integrating over the shaded blue regions (while excluding at the same time nebular emission), we derive a rest-frame equivalent width (EW) for the [\NIIIp+\CIIIp] complex ($4605-4650\AA$) of \EWr(N-C)~$=2.5\pm0.5 \AA$, and for the \HeII emission of \EWr(\HeII)~$=4.2 \pm 1 \AA$.

-The red bump instead is primarily a blend of \CIV transitions at $\lambda$5801,5812, and appears much less prominent in the spectrum of \sourceshort, as depicted in the right-hand panel of Figure~\ref{fig:WR_features}.
+The red bump instead is primarily a blend of \CIV transitions at $\lambda$5801,5812, and appears much less prominent in the spectrum of \sourceshort, as shown in the right-hand panel of Figure~\ref{fig:WR_features}.
 However, an excess emission over the continuum level between $\approx 5740$-$5850 \AA$ is detected.
-Integrating the spectrum over the full shaded region ($5730-5850\AA$, orange+red in Fig.~\ref{fig:WR_features}) yields EW[red bump]~$=12\pm4 \AA$, whereas integrating only over the red region around the expected \CIV emission ($5780-5850\AA$) delivers EW~$=6 \pm 3 \AA$.
-Based on extensive discussion about their origin in the literature \citep[see e.g.][and references therein for a review on the topic]{Crowther_WR_review_2007} we suggest these features could originate from a population of WR stars of the nitrogen type (WN), in that the (\NIIIp + \CIIIp) complex have comparable strength to the \HeII bump, while the red bump is only marginally detected.
-A more quantitative analysis and discussion is presented in Sect.~\ref{ssec:WR_discussion}.
+Integrating the spectrum over the entire shaded region ($5730-5850\AA$, orange plus red in Fig.~\ref{fig:WR_features}) produces EW[red bump]~$=12\pm4 \AA$, whereas integrating only over the red region around the expected \CIV emission ($5780-5850\AA$) delivers EW~$=6 \pm 3 \AA$.
+Based on extensive discussion about their origin in the literature \citep[see, e.g.,][and references therein for a review on the topic]{Crowther_WR_review_2007}, we suggest that these features could originate from a population of WR stars of the nitrogen type (WN), in that the (\NIIIp + \CIIIp) complex has a strength comparable to the \HeII bump, while the red bump is only marginally detected.
+A more quantitative analysis and discussion are presented in Sect.~\ref{ssec:WR_discussion}.